Sonic Youth: Later DGC period: 2000–2006

 On July 4, 1999, Sonic Youth's instruments and stage equipment were stolen during a tour in Orange County, California.
 Almost 30 guitars and basses were stolen; some were recovered over the next 13 years.
 Forced to start from scratch with new instruments, they released the album NYC Ghosts & Flowers in 2000 and opened for Pearl Jam during the east coast leg of that band's 2000 tour.

 In 2001, Sonic Youth collaborated with French avant-garde singer and poet Brigitte Fontaine on her album Kékéland.
 The following year, Sonic Youth participated in the first outing of the All Tomorrow's Parties music festival and curating the ensuing compilation album.
 The album Murray Street was released in 2002 and saw the addition of Jim O'Rourke as a full-time member on guitar, bass, and keyboards.
 During this period the band participated in the production of the documentary film Kill Your Idols, directed and produced by Scott Crary and covering the history of punk rock in New York City.
 The film was released in 2004.

-In 2003 Sonic Youth released a split 7-inch single with Erase Errata.
+In 2003, Sonic Youth released a split 7-inch single with Erase Errata.
 The next Sonic Youth album, Sonic Nurse, was also released in 2004.
 The band was slated to perform in the 2004 Lollapalooza tour along with acts such as the Pixies and the Flaming Lips, but the tour was canceled due to lackluster ticket sales.
-O'Rourke departed in 2006 and was replaced by ex-Pavement member Mark Ibold for touring purposes.
+O'Rourke departed in 2006 and was replaced by bassist Mark Ibold for touring purposes, but Ibold later became a full-time member.
+He had earlier been part of Pavement and worked with Gordon in Free Kitten.

 Rather Ripped was released in 2006 and was noted as a return to the band's earlier sound, due both to the departure of O'Rourke and the recovery of some of the instruments that had been stolen in 1999.
+On May 9, 2006, Kim and Thurston made a special guest appearance on WB teen drama show Gilmore Girls (season 6, episode 22), performing an acoustic version of their new song, "What a Waste", alongside their daughter Coco.
 Sonic Youth played the Bonnaroo Festival later that year.
 In December 2006 they released The Destroyed Room: B-Sides and Rarities.
 The compilation featured tracks previously available only on vinyl, tracks from limited-release compilations, B-sides to international singles, and some material that had never before been released.
 This marked the band's final Geffen release.